miguel-a-calles-mba/serverless-stack-termination-protection/README.md

 Future version will:

-* allow for specifying which `stage` to effect termination protection,
 * Delete the stack forceably using `sls remove --force`.

 Please request features or report problems using the [issues](https://github.com/miguel-a-calles-mba/serverless-stack-termination-protection/issues) page.